Beets: The Ultimate Cooking Guide

 • Striped beets: These are visually stunning with their alternating bands of red and white.
 Their flavor is similar to regular red beets, but with a hint of sweetness.

-The Health Benefits of Beetroot: A Nutritional Powerhouse
+The Health Benefits of Beetroot: A nutritional powerhouse

 Beyond their taste, beets are nutritional powerhouses.
 They're packed with vitamins, minerals, and antioxidants that can benefit your health in countless ways.